News of record - Aug. 17, 2021

 Reckless driving: 1300 block North Eisenhower Drive

 School zone: 212 Park Ave.
-(Park Middle School), 205 Crescent Road (Crescent Elementary School), 1129 S. Fayette St. (Stratton Elementary School), 1001 Maxwell Hill Road (Maxwell Hill Emenetary)
+(Park Middle School), 205 Crescent Road (Crescent Elementary School), 1129 S. Fayette St. (Stratton Elementary School), 1001 Maxwell Hill Road (Maxwell Hill Elementary School)

 Sexual assault not in progress: 1909 Harper Road (Econolodge)